-DCU commenced the implementation of the chosen solution in 2019, and the current project will see a transfer to the new solution by the end of 2024.
-The new Student Information System project forms part of a broader range of activities aligned to the development of robust operational processes and organisational structures.
+DCU commenced the implementation of a new solution in 2019, and the new system went live in the summer of 2024.
+The Student Information System project forms part of a broader range of activities aligned to the development of robust operational processes and organisational structures.
 The implementation of the DCU Operating Framework is led by the university's Senior Management Group and is focused initially on the development of structures and processes focused on the delivery of a student-centric operating model to support the university's learning activities.